 If you want to know how to make a zen garden properly you need to understand the meaning and usage of the rocks.

-The Sakuteiki text described in detail very specific ways to set the rocks.
+The Sakuteiki text describes in detail very specific ways to set the rocks.
 It also states that ill-fate will befall people who set the rocks in the wrong way.

 Here are the most important tips for setting the rocks.